Student Teaching Frequently Asked Questions (FAQ)

 When will the Student Teaching/Intern Information Meeting be held?

 Student Teaching/Intern Information Meetings are generally held in September and February of each year.
-Exact dates will be posted on the SoE website and on the information board outside of 145 Graff Main Hall.
-Candidates are responsible for checking the website, the SoE Facebook page, and the SoE info board frequently.
+Exact dates will be posted on the SoE website.
+Candidates are responsible for checking the website and the SoE Facebook page frequently.

 What if I can't attend the Student Teaching/Intern Information Meeting?